-his section of WebFoodCulture is about the most typical international food specialties, presented according to the course they belong to: the nature and the order of these courses are inspired to the Italian tradition.
+his section of WebFoodCulture is about the most traditional food and wine specialties from all over the world, divided according to courses: the nature and the order of these courses are inspired by the Italian tradition.
 The following articles include not just recipes, but also fascinating stories and interesting facts.
-More importantly, they provide precious indications on the most traditional restaurants and producers, giving the opportunity to taste the original flavor of these delicacies.
+They also provide precious indications on the historic restaurants and producers, giving the opportunity to taste the original flavor of these delicacies.

 IN THIS SECTION:

 The most traditional food specialties divided according to courses.
 The historic restaurants and producers to taste their original flavor.

 Food courses according to the Italian tradition.